 Hiking in the Swiss Alps

 Situated on the banks of two connecting lakes, Interlaken is an incredible place to enjoy boat rides on the lake, lots of water sports, and it is located right near some incredible mountains!
 We recommend heading to the Niederhorn.
 You can hike or take a cable car to the top of this beautiful mountain, where you will enjoy breathtaking views of the surrounding Bernese Oberland Alps.
 At the top of the Niederhorn, you can reward yourself with a rest in the sun on wooden lounge chairs.
 Traveling with kids?
 There is also a small playground at the top with a big dragon slide!
-You can have several options for getting back down the mountain, including the cable car, renting a scooter to ride down, as well as several beautiful hiking paths – we recommend hiking – there’s nothing quite like hiking in the Swiss Alps!
+You can have several options for getting back down the mountain, including the cable car, renting a scooter to ride down, as well as several beautiful hiking paths – we recommend hiking – there’s nothing quite like making touring plans to go hiking in the Swiss Alps!